 Although reduced in numbers after the flooding in 2013 with their migration to the nearby Lake Bogoria, flamingoes still frequent these waters, hoping to find a home to settle in.
 A safari for flamingoes, who knew?!

 Flat lakes and flocks of flamingos, with enormous mountains and deep valleys.
-The Great Rift Valley is a must, and Lake Nakuru Nature Reserve is our best place to start.
+The Great Rift Valley is a must, and Lake Nakuru Nature Reserve is our best place to start one of your Kenya safari tours.

-Welcome to the capital city of Kenya!
-In line with what could be called a reoccurring theme of the entire country, there lies a nature reserve right outside the city boundary.
+Welcome to the capital city of Kenya, Nairobi!
+In line with what could be called a recurring theme of the entire country, there lies a nature reserve right outside the Nairobi city boundary.
 With lions and antelope staring up at concrete towers and highways, this makes for a very interesting and highly stereotypical African image.

 Kenya’s first reserve ever built, the Nairobi National Park allows tourists to experience Kenya’s cultural scene whilst still being able to sate their safari needs.
 Stay at one of Nairobi’s many hotels and explore the main tourist attractions of the area.